MTG/freesound/_docs/api/source/resources.rst

 **The 'target' and 'analysis_file' parameters**

-The ``target`` parameter can be used to specify a content-based sorting of your advanced search results.
+The ``target`` parameter can be used to specify a content-based sorting of your combined search results.
 Using ``target`` you can sort the query results so that the first results will the the ones featuring the most similar descriptors to the given target.
 ``target`` parameter will always override the ``sort`` parameter.
 To specify a target you must use a syntax like ``target=descriptor_name:value``.